 In the meantime, Omron offers an FDA-cleared blood pressure watch.

-Are blood pressure watches accurate?
+Do any blood pressure watches work?

 Is there a wearable device for blood pressure?